jonahschlie/mini-gpt/README.md

 **Implementation of Laplace-Smoothing, Backoff and Interpolation**

-Since Laplace smoothing, backoff, and interpolation are central concepts in classical n-gram models, we include the relevant code here and provide an explanation of how each concept is implemented.
+Since Laplace smoothing, backoff, and interpolation are central concepts in classical n-gram models, I include the relevant code here and provide an explanation of how each concept is implemented.

 ```python
         def probability(self, context, word, alpha=0.4):